davidfeldner/Creating-a-jar-file/README.md

 - Lastly build your jar by choosing: Build -> Build Artifacts... -> Build You should shortly after this get a jar in the /out/artifacts/{project-name}_jar/{project-name}.jar

-(You should not have to add resources manually, since it is marked in Intellij and should be in the compiled output, BUT it was not for me, so i had to add them manually.)
+_(It seems like a bug that you have to add resources manually, since it is marked in Intellij and should be in the compiled output, but it was not for me.
+If you figure out how to fix this without adding the resource folder manually to the jar, do tell me.)_

 ## Make a jar WITHOUT modules